marcmagransdeabril/simple-web/README.md

 ## Modules

-A software module is a self-contained part of a computer program that performs a specific function or task.
+A software module is a self-contained part of a computer program that performs a specific function or task and hides implementation specific details from the client using the module.
 It helps organize complex programs by breaking them down into manageable sections, making the code easier to understand and reuse.

-Since EcmaScript standard 6 (2015) JavaScript also has modules which allow to structure complex applications from simpler parts as most programming languages.
+This obvious concept was invented just 40 years ago by David Parnas [On the Criteria To Be Used in Decomposing Systems into Modules](https://dl.acm.org/doi/10.1145/361598.361623).
+Parnas introduced the critical concept of "Information Hiding" as the core criterion for defining a good module.

+Then 30 years after D. PArnas invention, and just 20 years afetr the creation of JavaScript, [EcmaScript standard 6 (2015) introduced modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

+In the case below, a simple JavaScript module is used by an HTML page:
 ```html
 <html>
 <head>